 They won’t be thinking about SH saying /sh/ any more.

 They won’t need to.
 It’s engrained in their mind.
-They’ll just read it!
+So they’ll just read it!

 (In case you’re wondering, I have totally conquered the SoCal freeways. #thanksDad)